fanqiNO1/mllm-defake/readme.md

 For more complex prompts, please refer to the [`prompts`](prompts) directory.

-While the logic of prompt system is implemented within the `MLLMClassifier` class, decorators You may define external decorators anywhere, `./decorators` will be automatically imported.
+The logic of prompt system is implemented within the `MLLMClassifier` class.
+To interact the environment with Python, you can define your own decorators at `./decorators`.

 ### 4. API Key Conventions